Jesus-Vazquez-A/Rent-Amount-Brazilian/README.md

 ![area_log](https://user-images.githubusercontent.com/85312561/177007908-81b1741c-146f-4e55-8dac-3e307d60efc4.png)

-We compute several possible confidence intervals.
-Through these calculations, we identify which values are out of the established.
-We replace these values with a random sample of values close to the upper interval.
+Create a function to compute several possible confidence intervals.
+Through these calculations, we identify which values are out of bounds.
+We replace these values **with a random sample of values** close to the upper interval.

-Subsequently, we performed a logarithmic transformation, to improve the distribution of the data.Unlike the previous Python project where our definitive algorithm was an XGBoost, in this case we have to preprocess the data.
+Subsequently, apply a logarithmic transformation, to improve the distribution of the data.
+Unlike the previous Python project where our final algorithm was an XGBoost, in this case I had to perform a transformation on the data.

 ## **Model Interpration**